~ Slightly edited update of a post from December 2016. Peter Van Buren

 Sheng Zhen Gong doesn’t just improve you in body, mind and spirit.
 It teaches you about life and your connection to the universe.

 Here is a collection of some of the learnings I have gained from my practice since I started down the path to become a certified Sheng Zhen Gong teacher.
-I had never really meditated much before my first Sheng Zhen Teacher Training in May of 2015.
+Before my first Sheng Zhen Teacher Training in May of 2015, I had never really meditated.

 During one of the meditation sessions at that training, a mantra came to me: “Trust love.
 Surrender.”
 Meditating on the words again and again, I have come to this current understanding of their meaning.